About New Prairie Press

 NPP invites queries or manuscripts proposals for our monographs publishing program.
 Authors or editors should review the Permission to Publish and Distribute Agreement and contact .

-Please contact for information about using NPP Conference Event space.
+NPP seeks to publish full text conference proceedings and associated content.
+Please contact for information about using NPP Conference space.

 New Prairie Press and Copyright